phelephant/woo-citadelmerchant/readme.txt

 Automatic updates should work fine.
 As always, though, backup your existing site, prior to making any updates, just to be sure you can roll back, if anything goes wrong.

 == Changelog ==
+= 1.1 - 22-09-2019 =
+* Handle situations when WooCommerce is not yet installed.
 = 1.0 - 24-06-2019 =
 * Inital release.